improving-minnesota/react-workshop/labs/lab-05-forms.md

 },
 ```

-- Now let's test that it is working.
+- Now, let's test that it is working.
 - Open **client/src/components/app.spec.js** and add the suite below:

 ```javascript